-When parents are seeking a substance abuse treatment program for the young adult in their life, there are certain requirements that they will have.
-They are likely to want to know more about the exact focus of the program – is its focus squarely short-term addiction intervention or does it take a more holistic approach to clinical care, addressing not just the substance abuse itself, but also the accompanying emotional issues feeding that abuse?
+When parents are seeking a substance use treatment program for the young adult in their life, there are certain requirements that they will have.
+They are likely to want to know more about the exact focus of the program – is its focus squarely on short-term addiction intervention or does it take a more holistic approach to clinical care, addressing not just the substance use itself, but also the accompanying emotional issues feeding that use?

-Often times, substance abuse therapists have first-hand experience of addiction and its effects in themselves and/or their wider families, as well as specialized training in related areas including marriage and family therapy, adventure based counseling, systemic family interventions and clinical supervision.
+Oftentimes, substance use therapists have first-hand experience of addiction and its effects on themselves and/or their wider families, as well as specialized training in related areas including marriage and family therapy, adventure-based counseling, systemic family interventions, and clinical supervision.
 Whatever their exact qualifications, the most important qualification of all should be that you have complete confidence in the assistance that they can provide to your young adult.